patrickfrey/mewa/doc/faq.md

 LLVM has the attribute ```sret``` for structure pointers passed to functions for storing the return value for non-scalar values.
 In the example **language1**, I defined the types

- * unbound_reftype with the qualifier "&<-" representing a reference to an unbound variable.
+ * unbound_reftype with the qualifier "&<-" representing an unbound reference.
  * c_unbound_reftype with the qualifiers "const " and "&<-" representing an unbound constant reference.

  The ```out``` member of the unbound reference constructor references a variable that can be substituted with the reference of the type this value is assigned to.
 This allows injecting the destination address later in the process after the constructor code has been built.
 This allows to implement copy elision and to instantiate the target of the constructor in the assignment of the unbound reference to a reference.
 Or to later allocate a local variable for the structure and to instantiate the target there, if the unbound reference is reduced to a value or a const reference instead.